kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/purge <limit> [#channel] [@User/ID] [m/h/d/w] ["content"] [\`regex content`] [bots] [onlyusers] [includepins] [embed] [link] [image]**

 Purges messages.
-Run the command with no arguments to see a list of all argument.
+Run the command with no arguments to see a list of all arguments.

 Permission Level: `MANAGE_MESSAGES`